kuznetsov-radio/gximagecomputing/README.md

 Computing the EUV emission maps is similar to that for the microwave emission, with a few differences.
 Firstly, you need to create the input data blocks by calling the following functions:

 1. Load the GX Simulator model:<br/>
-   model=LoadGXmodel(modelfile [,tr_mask=tr_mask])<br/>
+   model=LoadGXmodel(modelfile)<br/>
-   where modelfile is the name of the GX Simulator model file (the model must contain the field line information and the chromospheric part).<br/>
+   where modelfile is the name of the GX Simulator model file (the model must contain the field line information and the chromospheric part).
-   The optional parameter tr_mask is a 2D array specifying the 'transition region mask', i.e., defining the regions where the emission from the transition region makes a contribution to the resulting EUV flux (if the /AddTR keyword is set in the DefineCoronaParams function); see GX Simulator (panel 'Transition Region Attributes') for details.
-By default, the entire transition region is considered.

 2. Load the EBTEL tables:<br/>
    ebtel=LoadEBTEL(ebtelfile)<br/>